nikitavoloboev/github-stars/readme.md

 As there are over 13,000 stars & GitHub limits # of lines it can render in readme.
 This repo is split into multiple parts.
-See page2.md, page3.md and other files in this repo.
+See 2.md, 3.md and other files in this repo.
+Everything is sorted alphabetically.
+Can also use the search bar to search over this repo to find something you want.

 - [ActionScript (2)](#actionscript)
 - [Ada (4)](#ada)